The Amanda Knox & Raffaele Sollecito Case

 Nencini Report Analysis

 |Jun 04, 2014

 About Amanda Knox Case

 This is an Injustice Anywhere website about the murder of Meredith Kercher and trials of Amanda Knox and Raffaele Sollecito.
 It was set up to archive the case files, inform the public, and document and analyze one of the highest profile miscarriages of justice of the 21st century.
 Our grassroots organisation has been presenting the facts about the Amanda Knox case since early 2010.
 Links to our websites are in the menu on the left.
 You can follow us on twitter at @NJusticAnywhere

-The case has been called the ‘Trial of the Century’ and has seen 2 movies made, thousands of articles written, and dozens of books and documentaries yet very little of the coverage was based on the the facts established at the trials nor did the media show much interest in the actual killer Rudy Guede who slipped under the radar after he was convicted in 2008.
+The case has been called the ‘Trial of the Century’ and has seen 2 movies made, thousands of articles written, and dozens of books and documentaries, yet very little of the coverage was based on the facts established at the trials nor did the media show much interest in the actual killer Rudy Guede who slipped under the radar after he was convicted in 2008.
 This website sets the record straight.
-People are encouraged to read the case files and trial transcripts, which are being translated into English, and to learn about the false and unreliable pseudo-evidence and the arbitrary and illogical Kafkaesque court rulings.
+People are encouraged to read the case files and trial transcripts, and to learn about the flawed investigation, the false and unreliable pseudo-evidence and the arbitrary and illogical Kafkaesque court rulings.